 - 6.e.
 A person served may exhibit signs of severe depression, and suicide prevention approaches may be warranted. - 6.g.
 Physical risks may include the potential for falls or impulsivity on the part of the person served when moving around at home. - 6.h.
-Risk assessment related to the family/ support system might include the availability of the family/support system, its understanding of the health status of and safety precautions required for the persons served, and family/ support system dynamics. - 3.D.
-7. Service delivery is scheduled at an agreed-upon time that supports the person-centered plan.
+Risk assessment related to the family/ support system might include the availability of the family/support system, its understanding of the health status of and safety precautions required for the persons served, and family/ support system dynamics. - 6.i.
+Assessing risk of urinary tract infection can reduce any potential impacts on overall health including cognition and subsequent safety awareness. - 7.
+Service delivery is scheduled at an agreed-upon time that supports the person-centered plan.